 Using the GlusterFS Add-in

-GlusterFS is a scalable network file-system, and it’s easy to add to your stack as an add-in.
+GlusterFS is a scalable network file-system, and it’s easy to add to your application as an add-in.

 Why would I need GlusterFS?